sarahcrowle/wine-android-build/README.md

 - Not broken (I guess), but Gradle's default config doesn't have nearly enough heap space allocated for packaging the assets in the APK.
 I just added a
   `gradle.properties` file to give it a few more gigs.
 - Like all cross compilation thingies, these build steps are absurdly sensitive to the environment.
 That's why:
-    * The script sucks.
+    * ~~The script sucks.
 I'm way too dumb to get a better, less awful, hardcoded script working right now.
 I probably will eventually.
-You can see my pathetic failed attempt in `make.py` (which you shouldn't use lmao)
+You can see my pathetic failed attempt in `make.py` (which you shouldn't use lmao)~~ **2022/01/13 - the script's been rewritten in Ruby. much cleaner.**
     * You should really build this in a Docker container or something.
 The cleaner the environment the better.
 I did all my testing in a Debian 11 VM.
 A container would have been easier.
 Seriously.
 - Some versions after 6.5 hang on "Setting up Windows environment...".
 Reason unknown.
 Some change between 6.4 and 6.5?